akbarratt/rb101/LOG.md

 # RB101 Log

-### Logging my progress so I can see my overall output and have something to commit even on days I'm working purely in the terminal or reading a textbook.
+Logging my progress so I can see my overall output and have something to commit even on days I'm working purely in the terminal or reading a textbook.

-### I started this progress log partway through RB101.
+I started this progress log partway through RB101.
+Newest entries first.

 ### Day 40: Saturday March 27, 2021